erik78se/charm-gitlab-runner/src/README.md

 # Mandatory configuration details.

 You need to:
-* Extract a gitlab-registration-token from the gitlab project under "Settings -> CI/CD".
+* Configure a gitlab-registration-token.
+Get it from your project under "Settings -> CI/CD".
-* Know the URL address to the gitlab-server for gitlab-runner registration.
+* Configure the URL to your gitlab-server.
+* Configure an executor: lxd or docker

 # Example deploy, scale-up/down